TechnologyClassroom/SignIn/README.md

 Python is already installed on your system, but the version that ships with the OS is reported to have a broken Tkinter library.

+To install Tkinter, follow <a href="http://www.tkdocs.com/tutorial/install.html">this guide to install ActiveSlate</a> (which is closed source).

-You can also download a newer version <a href="https://www.python.org/ftp/python/2.7.11/python-2.7.11-macosx10.6.pkg">Python 2.7</a> or <a href="https://www.python.org/ftp/python/3.5.1/python-3.5.1-macosx10.6.pkg">Python 3</a> and install (requires administrator privilages).
+You can also download a newer version <a href="https://www.python.org/ftp/python/2.7.14/python-2.7.14-macosx10.6.pkg">Python 2.7</a> or <a href="https://www.python.org/ftp/python/3.6.3/python-3.6.3-macosx10.6.pkg">Python 3</a> and install (requires administrator privilages).

   * Windows Installation Instructions